SoumyaGopalapuram/CustomerChurnPrediction/README.md

 - **Best Trade-off**: Random Forest (Tuned)

- For code, preprocessing, visualizations, and evaluation details, see the notebook/script files in this repository.
+ For code, preprocessing, visualizations, and evaluation details, see the notebook/script files and plots in this repository.